Fairchild C-119 Flying Boxcar: Development

 In 1951, Henry J. Kaiser was awarded a contract to assemble additional C-119s at the Kaiser-Frazer automotive factory located in the former B-24 plant at Willow Run Airport in Belleville, Michigan.
-Initially, the Fairchild-built C-119 differed from the Kaiser C-119F by the substitution of less powerful 3,500hp Wright R-3350-85 Duplex Cyclone radial engines in place of the twin 4,200 hp Pratt & Whitney R-4360 Wasp Major radials originally fitted.
+Initially, the Kaiser-built C-119F differed from the Fairchild aircraft by the use of Wright R-3350-85 Duplex Cyclone engines in place of Fairchild's use of the Pratt & Whitney R-4360 Wasp Major radial engine.
 Kaiser built 71 C-119s at Willow Run in 1952 and 1953 (AF Ser.
 No. 51-8098 to 51-8168) before converting the factory for a planned production of the Chase C-123 that never eventuated.
 The Kaiser sub-contract was frowned upon by Fairchild, and efforts were made through political channels to stop Kaiser's production.
-C-119s manufactured by Kaiser exhibited wrinkling of the aluminum panels surrounding the cockpit after only a few hours of use, which did not endear these models to aircrew assigned to fly them.
 Following Kaiser's termination of C-119 production, the contract for the C-123 was instead awarded to Fairchild.

 Many Kaiser-built aircraft were issued to the U.S. Marine Corps as R4Qs, with several later turned over to the South Vietnamese air force in the 1970s, a few others were later shipped to Belgium and Italy.

 The AC-119G Shadow gunship variant was fitted with four six-barrel 7.62 mm NATO miniguns, armor plating, flare launchers, and night-capable infrared equipment.
 Like the AC-130 that replaced it, the AC-119 proved to be a potent weapon.
 The AC-119 was made more deadly by the introduction of the AC-119K Stinger version, which featured the addition of two General Electric M61 Vulcan 20 mm cannon, improved avionics, and two underwing-mounted General Electric J85-GE-17 turbojet engines, adding nearly 6000 lbf of thrust.